LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 ```
 ```
 Answer:
--   **KMS**: Introduces higher latency due to network calls to AWS and has API rate limits, making it less efficient for high-throughput, low-latency operations.
+I think **KMS** outperforms in its maintainability and Introduces higher latency due to network calls to AWS and has API rate limits, making it less efficient for high-throughput, low-latency operations.
 It is, however, highly scalable and secure, with automated key management.
-The
+We don't need to worry about

 -   **PyCryptodome AES**: Offers lower latency since encryption/decryption occurs locally without network overhead, making it better for high-performance needs.
 However, it requires manual key management and lacks the built-in scalability and security features of KMS.
 ```